 Reception - Classes Sun and Moon

 Hello and welcome to Reception.
-Reception compromises of classes Sun and Moon.
+Reception classes are Sun and Moon.

 Adults working in Reception are:

-In Reception we follow the Statutory Framework for the Early Years Foundation Stage.
+In Reception, we follow the Statutory Framework for the Early Years Foundation Stage.
 An abbreviated version of this can be seen on YR Parents’ noticeboard.
 The children learn through play and a variety of carpet inputs.

 “Play is the highest form of research.”
 Albert Einstein

-Each area of learning is implemented through planned play experiences and through a mixture of adult led and child initiated activities.
-Children are encouraged to move freely around the YR unit, indoors and outdoors, using different areas of learning where they can select resources independently.
-Play activities are loosely based around a theme.
+Each area of learning is implemented through child initiated play with some adult led experiences.
+Children are encouraged to move freely around the YR unit (indoors and outdoors), using different areas of learning where they can select resources independently.

 |Areas of Learning in the Unit||Themes|

-The children will take part in a daily class input for Phonics, Mathematics and PSED (personal, social and emotional development).
-From these the children will be called in groups to take part in a small group teacher-led activity.
-In addition the children will read twice a week and bring home 3 reading books.
+The children will take part in a daily class input for phonics, literacy and mathematics.
+Children are then encouraged to use any newly learnt skills in the provision.
+In addition, the children will read twice a week and bring home 3 reading books.
 2 books will be levelled at the children’s ability and 1 will be for parents to share with their child.
-The children will take part in music, PE and RE activities once a week.

 Information for Parents

-- PE for Reception is on Fridays please ensure your child has a labelled PE kit in school for this day.
+- PE for Reception will be on a Tuesday please ensure your child has a labelled PE kit in school for this day.
 It is important that your child does not come to school wearing jewellery or earrings on this day as they will not be able to participate.

-- Reading books are changed twice a week, on Mondays 2 banned books are sent home and on Fridays a story book is sent for you to share with your child.
+- Reading books are changed twice a week, on Wednesday 2 banded books are sent home and on Fridays a story book is sent for you to share with your child.
 Please return these books on the following Thursday with a note in your child reading record to receive new books.

 Our class rules and rewards